SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Experiments and Results

 \subsection{Quadruped}

-We verify our video-to-robot motion transfer approach on three video input examples: a dog reaching for water (\emph{dog-reach}) --- shown in Fig. \ref{fig:reach_cat_walk_freeze_frame} (left); a cat pacing across a living room (\emph{cat pace}) --- shown in Fig. \ref{fig:reach_cat_walk_freeze_frame} (right); and a dog performing CPR on a human (\emph{dog CPR}) --- shown in Fig. \ref{fig:cpr_stretch_wave_freeze_frame} (left).
-Additionally, we demonstrate controller robustness to online terrain height model mismatch while performing a dynamic push-up motion in the \emph{dog CPR} example.
-To the best of our knowledge, prior work \cite{bin_peng_learning_2020, kang_animal_2021, kang_animal_nodate} only imitates animal motions on flat ground; the proposed framework is the first motion-imitation method to show robustness to terrain mismatch while imitating dynamic animal behaviors.
+We verify our video-to-robot motion transfer approach on three video input examples: a dog reaching for water (\emph{dog-reach}) --- shown in Fig. \ref{fig:teaser-demo} (left); a cat pacing across a living room (\emph{cat pace}) --- shown in Fig. \ref{fig:teaser-demo} (second to left); and a dog performing CPR on a human (\emph{dog CPR}) --- shown in Fig. \ref{fig:teaser-demo} (second to right).

 \textbf{Point-foot quadruped model}: We use a simplified robot dynamics model for offline trajectory optimization and online control.
 This point-foot representation of the robot dynamics neglects the leg dynamics and instead models the feet as point masses.
-The model has of 18 degrees of freedom and 12 control inputs.
+The model has 18 degrees of freedom and 12 control inputs.
 The controls are modeled as three-dimensional internal forces between each foot and the body.
 Note that this model is different from the skeleton model used during reconstruction, which contains additional links and joints (e.g. legs, tails, torso, etc.).

 \textbf{Hardware setup}: For the hardware experiments, a hand-tuned PD controller running at $1000$ Hz is used to track the forces and foot positions computed by the MPC policy on the Unitree Go1 robot.
 State estimation is also provided at $1000$ Hz with a Kalman Filter that utilizes robot joint encoders and an onboard IMU.
+We take time discretization of $0.05$ s offline and track the reference with online MPC at $100$ Hz with a prediction horizon of $0.15$ s on the Unitree Go1 robot.

-\textbf{Dog reach}: In this example, we take a video clip of a dog reaching for an automatic water feeder (Fig. \ref{fig:teaser-demo} left) and compute an offline reference trajectory that is $5.0$ seconds long with a time discretization of $0.05$ seconds.
-We track this reference on the Unitree Go1 robot with MPC horizon $0.15$ seconds and update frequency $100$ Hz (Fig. \ref{fig:reach_cat_walk_freeze_frame} left).
+\textbf{Dog reach}: We take a video clip of a dog reaching for an automatic water feeder and compute an offline reference trajectory that is $5.0$ s long.
+(Fig. \ref{fig:teaser-demo} left).

-\textbf{Cat pace}: In this example, we take a video clip of a cat pacing across a living room (Fig. \ref{fig:teaser-demo} second from left) and compute an offline reference trajectory that is $3.0$ seconds long with a time discretization of $0.05$ seconds.
-This trajectory is then repeated to form a continuous forward walking gait.
-We track this reference on the Unitree Go1 robot with MPC horizon $0.10$ seconds and update frequency $100$ Hz (Fig. \ref{fig:reach_cat_walk_freeze_frame} right).
+\textbf{Cat pace}: We take a video clip of a cat pacing across a living room (Fig. \ref{fig:teaser-demo} second to left) and compute an offline reference trajectory that is $3.0$ s long, then repeated to form a continuous forward walking gait.